COVID-19 Vaccines in the Cayman Islands

 If you are considering pregnancy soon, accepting the COVID-19 vaccine as soon as it is available to you is a great way to ensure that you — and your pregnancy — are protected.
 COVID-19 vaccination is not believed to affect future fertility.

-It is very reassuring that evidence suggests the current vaccines will protect against these new variants.
+It is very reassuring that evidence suggests the current vaccines will provide a good degree of protection against serious illness and deaths (for example from the Delta variant with the Astra-Zeneca vaccine giving an estimated 60% protection and Pfizer-BioNTech 88% protection).
 Plasma taken from people who have been vaccinated has been shown to ‘neutralise’ these mutations.

 Here is summary of the benefits of COVID-19 vaccination based on what we currently know.
 The Ministry of Health along with Public will continuously update their information as we learn more.